lpipes/tronko/README.md

 RAxML_bestTree.2.reroot
 RAxML_bestTree.3.reroot
 ```
-Once you have the cluster files prepared, an example command is
+Once you have the cluster files prepared and you have created an output directory (the program assumes the output directory already exists), an example command is
 ```
 tronko-build -y -e [DIRECTORY CONTAINING MSA, TAX, and TREE FILES] -n [NUMBER OF PARTITIONS] -d [OUTPUT DIRECTORY] -s
 ```